johnhelmuth/in-dire-straits-content/tatterpedia/3.factions/index.md

 The GSO is an intergalactic standards body that maintains and publishes technical, social, and spiritual standards used by sapients everywhere.

 The GSO's work is funded by membership dues.
-Most polities, universities, organizations, and large corporations in known space are members of the GSO, and include representatives in the various working groups that determine the standards.
+Most polities, universities, organizations, and large corporations in known space are members of the GSO, and includes representatives in the various working groups that determine the standards.

 #### List of GSO Standards.

+* GSO No. [000000000001](/tatterpedia/gso-standards/00000000001-universal-interstellar-time) Universal Interstellar Time (UIT).
 * GSO No. [314159265359](/tatterpedia/gso-standards/314159265359-intership-interspecies-secure-meeting-protocol) - Intership / interspecies secure meeting protocol.